 Bio

 Donaty’s multimedia practice of painting, sculptural assemblage, fiber, text-based work, and performance examine complex themes of the longest-running revolution: women’s equality.
-With a sense of humor and play, She weaves the personal and political together to explore emotions, the body, gender, ageism, disabilities, and healthcare issues—emphasizing the absurdities of everyday life while exposing culture's dark side in her signature vibrantly colored maximalist, playground-like aesthetic.
+With a sense of humor and play, She weaves the personal and political together to explore emotions, the body, gender, disabilities, and healthcare issues—emphasizing the absurdities of everyday life while exposing culture's dark side in her signature vibrantly colored maximalist, playground-like aesthetic.

 Similarly, in prior work, gigantic canvases depict larger-than-life human figures imposed on a playground of tiny fantastical creatures, speaking to the paradoxes of freedom and equality in an out-of-scale, absurd world.